Oliver-Binns/Website/Content/posts/vision-pro.md

 New immersive use-cases mean it stands out from the Mac in a way that the iPad has struggled to do.
 For the timebeing, just like the iPad, it’s unfortunately very much an additional device rather than an alternative.

-With a likely price-tag of £3499, I will find it hard to justify the cost each time I need to upgrade my devices, however I’ll be interested to see how it evolves into the future.
+With a likely price-tag of £3,499, I will find it hard to justify the cost each time I need to upgrade my devices, however I’ll be interested to see how it evolves into the future.
-WWDC is coming up in just a few weeks so we don’t have long to wait for new features in visionOS 2.0.
+WWDC24 is just around the corner so we don’t have long to wait for new features in visionOS 2.0.
 Apple Vision Pro runs on the same M2 chip as the Mac, so a world where you could just open up a macOS window or app doesn’t feel unattainable.
-It’s also exciting to see Apple bringing their learnings from the Vision Pro across to other devices with the new iPad accessibility features they announced last week.
+It’s also exciting to see Apple bringing their learnings from the Vision Pro across to other devices with the new iPad accessibility features they [announced last week](https://www.apple.com/newsroom/2024/05/apple-announces-new-accessibility-features-including-eye-tracking/).

-Meanwhile, I am also loving my new MacBook Air, but if Apple update Swift Playgrounds to add support for Swift Packages, unit tests and more, I may be kicking myself for not holding out just a little longer for the iPad Pro.
+Meanwhile, I am also loving my new MacBook Air, but if Apple updates Swift Playgrounds to add support for Swift Packages, unit tests and more, I may be kicking myself for not holding out just a little longer for the iPad Pro.